DOI-ONRR/doi-extractives-data/_downloads/federal-production-by-month.md

 ## Monthly totals and annual totals

 The sum of 12-month production totals for a given calendar or fiscal year may not add up to the annual total found in the [production by year data]({{site.baseurl}}//downloads/federal-production/).
 While the production volume (amount of a commodity coming out of the ground) doesn't change, the way it is accounted for might.
-There are a two main reasons why:
+There are two main reasons why:

 - Operators may not report on time, meaning production for a past month might increase when the operator submits the report and ONRR updates the data.